-Capillary Technologies India IPO subscribed 51.60x on final day so far; GMP moves higher - BusinessToday
+Capillary Technologies India IPO subscribed near 53x on final day; GMP moves higher - BusinessToday

 Capillary Technologies India's initial public offering (IPO) saw robust investor interest, with the issue getting fully subscribed on the final day of bidding on Tuesday.
-The Rs 877.5-crore initial share sale by the Software-as-a-Service (SaaS) firm closes today, after opening for subscription on November 14.
+The Rs 877.5-crore initial share sale by the Software-as-a-Service (SaaS) firm closed today, after opening for subscription on November 14.

-By 3:45 pm, the IPO received bids for 43.26 crore shares against 83.83 lakh shares on offer, translating to a subscription of 51.60 times, as per BSE data.
+The IPO received bids for 44.38 crore shares against 83.83 lakh shares on offer, translating to a subscription of 52.95 times, as per BSE data.
 All investor categories recorded strong demand.

-The IPO is priced in the range of Rs 549–577 per share.
+The IPO was priced in the range of Rs 549–577 per share.
 At the upper end of the band, the company aims to raise Rs 877.5 crore.
 Capillary Technologies provides AI-based, cloud-native SaaS products to global enterprise clients, helping them enhance engagement and loyalty among consumers and channel partners.

 For the six months ended September 2025, the company reported consolidated revenue from operations of Rs 359.21 crore.
 In FY25, it posted revenue of Rs 598.25 crore.